MMA-HHG/MMA/README.md

 **Notes and disclaimers:**
 * [***Subscribe for news!***](https://bit.ly/HHG-code-updates
 )
-* The code is still in the final development and testing.
-There will be no new major features in the first release.
-The interfaces may still evolve, and some bugs may be present.
-* *The compatibility of hdf5-files during the development is not guaranteed!*
 * The code is provided as it is with open source.
 We cannot provide guarantee or take responsibility for its usage.
 * We are a small developer's group and our primary occupation is science.
 We would be grateful to discuss the usage of the code.
 However, we cannot provide a commerce-level full-scale support at the instant.
 * We would be grateful for your feedback!
-* We are working on more advanced siblings of the codes (3D-vectorial pulse propagation, 3D-TDSE) that will not be a part of the first release.
+* We are working on more advanced siblings of the codes (3D-vectorial pulse propagation, 3D-TDSE) that are not a part of the first release.
 Please contact authors for possible collaborations if you need the more advanced features.

 ## Installations
 Both `CUPRAD` and `CTDSE` are compiled from the source.
 Hankel is implemented in Python and together with the other Pythonic procedures and scripting around the model rely on setting up the environment variables (one might consider setting up [a virtual environment](https://stackoverflow.com/questions/9554087/setting-an-environment-variable-in-virtualenv) dedicated to this whole project).
 <!--- We head for RC1, use virtual environment, pip, etc. in future releases by default --->

 We provide two ways to obtain the code.
+In both cases, this repository is cloned by `git clone git@github.com:MMA-HHG/MMA.git` or `git clone https://github.com/MMA-HHG/MMA.git`.
 The first option uses the Docker image.
 It is a direct multiplatform user-oriented way to obtain the executable model.
 This can be used for running the model locally.
 Moreover, this can be used as a direct reference for compiling the code the second way: directly from the source.
 This option might be neccessary for deploying the code on HPC clusters, develpoment, …

 ## Reference Docker installation
 The code can be accessed through Docker.
 We provide the direct Docker image, CodeOcean capsule and here we show how to build the code using Docker.